 Intro to Project Management: Step 5 – Closing

 On the completion of the project, it has to be closed formally.
-This requires that that project manager carries out all the activities in order to conclude all activities across all project management process groups to formally complete the project, phase, or contractual obligations.
+This requires that the project manager carries out all the activities in order to conclude all activities across all project management process groups to formally complete the project, phase, or contractual obligations.

 This stage verifies the completion of all the defined processes to close the project or a project phase, as appropriate.
 It also formally establishes the project or project phase closure.
 At this stage, you ensure the closure of all procurement activities.
 In addition to this, you will perform team members’ assessments and release project resources.